fernanda-rabacal/fernanda-rabacal/README.md

 ### Hello 👋, I am Fernanda!
-I am aspiring to become a Front-end Especialist Developer
+I am aspiring to become a Front-end Specialist Developer

 Coffee lover, new experiences seeker.
 Looking for an opportunity as a Front-end junior developer